eXascaleInfolab/TSM-Bench/systems/integration.md

-### System Integration
+# System Integration

+## Prerequisites
+- Ubuntu 20
+- The system needs to provide a Python connection
+- The system needs to support csv format for data loading

+## Intergration steps

- - In the `systems` folder create a folder with the name of your system.
+ - Create a folder with the name of your system under `/systems` and install your database inside.
- - Install your system inside the folder and install the Python client library inside the virtual environment (TSMvenv).
+ - Install the Python client library inside the virtual environment (TSMvenv).
  - Load the datasets:

 #### Data Loading Example for MonetDB:
 ```bash
    dataset=d1
    current="$(pwd)"